ymzuiku/stayjs/README.md

 We love sevlte's design, bu we love JS/TS more, not .sevlte.

-`stayjs` is just stay in javascript/typescript, we didn't need JSX, we didn't need VDOM, like sevlte.
+`stayjs` is just stay in javascript/typescript, we didn't need JSX, use javascript create like XML's dom tree; we didn't need VDO(like sevlte), Observer/Subject update dom.

 ## Faster!!!